Making sense of complexity through data. Leveraging AI to empower people and decisions.

 π Code Snippets & Visualisations:

-# Load required library for visualizations
+# Load required libraries for visualizations

 library(ggplot2)